Juan Antonio Arguelles Rius: Death

 On June 3, 2007, near the city of Benalmádena (Málaga, Spain), Arguru was driving when he lost control and crashed into an RV, dying in the accident.
 His funeral was on June 4, 2007, in the park cemetery of Malaga.

-The whole music software community was appalled by Arguru's unexpected death, and showed their strong support to Arguru's relatives.
+The whole music software community was shocked by Arguru's unexpected death, and showed their strong support to Arguru's relatives.